ALEJANDRO-hub-art/US-Household-Income-and-World-Life-Expectancy-Projects.-Data-Cleaning-and-Exploratory-Data-Analysis/README.md

 - Higher wage levels
 - Concentration of professional and government employment

-🏘️ Income by City Type
+🏘️ **4.
+Income by City Type**

 When grouping by "Type" (e.g., City classification):

-"Municipality" shows the highest average income but very low count (only 1 record)
+- "Municipality" shows the highest average income but very low count (only 1 record)

-"CPD" shows the highest median values among more common types
+- "CPD" shows the highest median values among more common types

 Applying HAVING COUNT(Type) > 100 filters out unreliable category results and reveals:

-✅ more representative income patterns
+- more representative income patterns
-✅ better analytical validity
+- better analytical validity

-🏙️ City-Level Insights
+🏙️ **City-Level Insights**

 City-level aggregation highlights:

-Delta Junction, Alaska has the highest average mean income among cities analyzed
+- Delta Junction, Alaska has the highest average mean income among cities analyzed

-Significant variation exists even within the same state
+- Significant variation exists even within the same state

 This suggests:

-✅ localized economic concentration
+- Localized economic concentration
-✅ income hotspots not visible in state-level data
+- Income hotspots not visible in state-level data

-📈 Overall Interpretation
+📈 **Overall Interpretation**

 The analysis demonstrates:
 The U.S. household income landscape is highly uneven, with strong economic performance in Northeastern states and major disparities in Southern and territory regions.

 The combined dataset reveals:

-regional inequality
+- Regional inequality

-inconsistent reporting in certain states
+- Inconsistent reporting in certain states

-income clustering in specific city types and locations
+- Income clustering in specific city types and locations

-✅ Key Takeaways
+✅ **Key Takeaways**

-Geographic and economic factors strongly influence household income
+- Geographic and economic factors strongly influence household income

-Data cleaning is essential due to missing or zero values
+- Data cleaning is essential due to missing or zero values

-High-income regions include D.C. and the Northeast
+- High-income regions include D.C. and the Northeast

-Low-income regions include Southern states and Puerto Rico
+- Low-income regions include Southern states and Puerto Rico

-City-level analysis exposes income hotspots not visible at the state level
+- City-level analysis exposes income hotspots not visible at the state level